 Your restaurant's menu says a lot about your business and your food.
 A plain and uninspired menu is unlikely to facilitate many sales, but a stylized and well-thought-out menu is more exciting for your guests and more likely to convert to sales.
-As a result, when designing a new menu for your restaurant or updating your existing menu with a new style or seasonal items, you should consider how your customers use your menu and how you can design your menu.
+As a result, when designing a new menu for your restaurant or updating your existing menu with a new style, seasonal items, or this year's food trends, keep these restaurant menu ideas in mind.